Smells Like Gen X • Billboard Year-End Songs

 Why it hit

 Because “Waterfalls” did something mainstream pop rarely pulls off cleanly: it carried a real message without sacrificing melody, mood, or replay value.
 The production is smooth and hypnotic, the verses are specific enough to matter, and the chorus is one of those hooks that somehow sounds soothing and cautionary at the same time.
-TLC didn’t just make a hit—they made a song people actually listened to.
+TLC did not just make a hit — they made a song people actually listened to.

 It also became one of the clearest cultural centerpieces of 1995 because everything around it worked.
-The song, the video, the performances, the look—TLC had the full package.
+The song, the video, the performances, the look — TLC had the full package.
 And unlike a lot of message records, “Waterfalls” never feels like homework.
 It feels alive.
-That’s why it crossed so hard.
+That is why it crossed so hard.
 It had weight, but it moved.
 It had meaning, but it stayed musical.
 That combination is rare.

 Gen X Rewind